azzarelli/VET4NeRF/README.md

-# Video Editing Tool for Visual Comparison of Many Videos (Customisable Method)
+# Editing Tool for Side-by-Side Video Comparison (Customisable Method)

 The ambition of this repo is to provide a simple but customisable pixel-wise video editor for visual comparison (side-by-side) of videos which have been rendered from AI/ML models.
 For example, I use this for generating side-by-sides comparisons of videos generated from different 3D models.